AlanCoding/megaparse/README.md

 # megaparse
-Python bundler for parsing methods (YAML, JSON, etc.) that won't give "no" for an answer
+Python bundler for parsing methods (YAML, JSON, etc.) that won't give "no" for an answer.

+If you can type it, we can parse it!

 ## Use